 1.2.3 As part of its preparatory process, the revised LDP will undergo a number of key stages (See Table 2).
-This commences with the DA.
-The DA will consist of two parts: firstly, a Timetable for producing the LDP, and secondly, a Community Involvement Scheme.
+This commenced with the production of the original DA consisted of two parts: firstly, a Timetable for producing the LDP, and secondly, a Community Involvement Scheme.